 The Fox Hills Neighborhood Association was established in 1972 with the purpose of enhancing the livability of Fox Hills.
 Our goal is to be a trusted, reliable and comprehensive resource for the Fox Hills community.
-The Fox Hills Neighborhood Association watches over and serves Fox Hills community interests.
+The Fox Hills Neighborhood Association is an advocate for the Fox Hills community interests.
 Being part of Culver City, we work with the Culver City Council and Government Departments to meet the needs of our community.
-We encourage Fox Hills residents to communicate with us so we can learn about their community needs and issues.
+We encourage Fox Hills residents to communicate with us in our ongoing effort to identify and address community needs and issues.

 The recent efforts of the FHNA in various projects have resulted in:

 - Parking / traffic study for the re-alignment for additional parking spaces and reduction of speed in our neighborhood. (ongoing project)

 - City sponsored parking study on Canterbury Drive.
 Reduced red zones and were able to increase number of parking.

 - Installation of stop signs and crosswalks on Canterbury Drive and Sumner.